jantman/awslimitchecker/docs/source/cli_usage.rst

    <http://awslimitchecker.readthedocs.org/>
    optional arguments:
+     -h, --help            show this help message and exit -S SERVICE, --service SERVICE
+                           perform action for only the specified service name;
+                           see -s|--list-services for valid names
-     -h, --help            show this help message and exit -s, --list-services   print a list of all AWS service types that awslimitchecker knows how to check
+     -s, --list-services   print a list of all AWS service types that awslimitchecker knows how to check
      -l, --list-limits     print all AWS effective limits in